-This property dominates the countryside of a small commune with about 300 inhabitants in the French department of Eure.
-The nearest village 2 km (1.25 miles) away has small local shops.
+This property dominates the countryside of a small commune with some 300 inhabitants in the French department of Eure.
+A nearby market town approx. 2 km away has small local shops.

-The nearest town with a French SNCF train station is 15 km (9 miles) away.
-The N14 and N15 lead to the French capital, 75 km (47 miles) away.
+The nearest town with a French SNCF train station is 15 km away.
+The N14 and N15 provide access to the French capital, 75 km away.

 The manor house

 This seigneurial manor house, dating from 1542, was built during the second half of the reign of François 1st in the latter third of the 16th century and was granted French Historic Monument classification in 1933.
 The church adjoining the manor house was sold and then demolished in 1886.

 The dwelling, built of fossiliferous limestone, features windows framed with Vernon stone.
 This rectangular building is flanked at the ends of its west-facing facade by two towers.
 One, topped with a candlesnuffer roof, was levelled off and only comes up to the first floor.
 The other with corbelling is smaller and has an identical slate tile roof.